-Overall Rating – Above Average (19/25)
+Overall Rating – Good (21/25)

 I am reviewing this product as a courtesy to the manufacturer and via STL Shooting Enthusiasts, so that I can evaluate it and provide my honest feedback.
 I am not bound by any written, verbal, or implied contract to give positive reviews.
 All views are my own, and based off my personal experience with the product.